FLAMEGPU/FLAMEGPU/readme.md

 valgrind --tool=memcheck ../../bin/x64/Debug_Console/{folder name}_console iterations/0.xml 1
 ```

-6\.
+7\.
+Clean generated dynamic and object files with `make clobber`.
+Note that you need to use `make XSLTPREP` to generate the .cu files first, then build a specific target (console or visualisation mode). `make all` would generate the dynamic files as well as building the executables.
+And `make clean` only deletes the object files and leaves the .cu files behind.

+8\.
 For more details on how to build specific targets for each example, run
 `make help`